ros-industrial/industrial_training/gh_pages/_source/demo3/Create-pick-place-helpers.md

 # Create Pick and Place Helpers
-> Consider the steps in a pick and place operation.
+With knowledge of the way that TrajOpt works, we will now use it to build our application.
+Consider the motion steps in a pick and place operation.

 ***Pick***